-This letter has been discussed and agreed with the Strategic Director (Finance and Resources).
+This letter has been discussed and agreed with the Executive Director (Finance and Resources).
 A copy of the letter will be provided to all Members.

-This is our first year as the external auditor of the Authority following the transition to the PSAA contract in 2018/19.
-We would like to take this opportunity to thank management for the assistance and support that enabled this first year of audit to run smoothly.
+This is our second year as the external auditor of the Authority following the transition to the PSAA contract in 2018/19.
+The announcement of the Covid-19 pandemic in March 2020 impacted the audit in many ways and led to an extension of the timetable for completing the Statement of Accounts to 30 November 2020.
+The Authority's Statement of Accounts was signed on 20 October 2020.
+We would like to take this opportunity to thank management for the assistance and support that enabled this second year of audit to run smoothly.